matthew-valenti/jompx-org/docs/setup.md

     memberOf | ${user:groups} | unspecified
   e.
 Assign users and groups who will have VPN access.

-  2. Create an IAM Identity provider
+  2. Create an IAM Identity provider.
+The provider MUST be on the same AWS account as the Client VPN.
+  Note that the SAML Application metadata document effectively "links" the identity provider with the SAML application,
   a.
-Go to IAM > Identity providers > Add provider
+In the network AWS account, go to IAM > Identity providers > Add provider
     Provider type = SAML
     Provider name = AWS_SSO_For_Client_VPN
-    Upload the metadata file you downloaded previously when creating the SSO Application
+    Upload the metadata file you downloaded previously when creating the SAML Application

+  3. Create a Client VPN.
+  a.
+Update client vpn in project config.
-  3. Deploy the Jompx SSO client vpn construct.
+  b.
+Deploy the Jompx SSO client vpn construct.

   4. Connect your computer to AWS Client VPN
   a.
 Download software: https://aws.amazon.com/vpn/client-vpn-download/
   b.
 Download configuration file: VPC > Client VPN Endpoints > Your Client VPN > Download Client Configuration.
   c.
-Add a new connection profile to the client
+Add a new connection profile to the client.